 Content is context

-Context is one of the most important words with the SEO field.
+Context is one of the essential words in the SEO field.
 Context is what helps search engines make sense of the world.
-As search engines become smarter and smarter, it is becoming more important to provide them with as much related information as possible.
+As search engines become more innovative and intelligent, providing them with as much related information as possible is becoming more critical.
 By offering the necessary context about your subject and entities, you can help search engines make the connection between your content and where that content fits in the grand scheme of things.
 It’s not just content; the links you add and how you add these links also provide context that helps search engines.
 Also, Schema provides another way to show search engines what’s connected.

 Re-assess the content and quality of your most important pages